 Anna can be found in Make Space Studios close to Waterloo Station.

 CRED Jewellery pride themselves on being a people-focused business on a mission to make beautiful jewellery by improving the lives of the communities who mine their gold.
 They make ‘jewellery with heart’ using the Fairtrade Gold Standard they pioneered.
 Their diamonds and coloured gemstones are sourced all over the world to bring you the most sustainable and responsible sources.
 Their website offers a comprehensive ‘4 Cs’ guide to designing the perfect bespoke diamond engagement ring.

 The CRED team can be visited at their workshop in Farringdon.

 Ingle & Rhode tick all the boxes for ethically conscious millennials.
 Their story began in 2006, when David Rhode was on the hunt for an engagement ring (like you!) but couldn’t find a jeweller who could answer the four big questions.
 The more he looked into the industry, the more compromises he discovered he was being asked to make – from blood diamonds to dirty gold, sweatshops and child labour.
 Together David and his friend Tim Ingle launched Ingle & Rhode to offer an ethical alternative.

 Ingle & Rhode can be found in Marylebone, a short trot from Bond Street tube station.

 Finally… Well, you know about us!
 We promise that every element of our jewellery is traceable, ethical and conflict-free.
-We are based in Brighton but our lovely Sales and Production Manager Kim is in London most Wednesdays, available to meet 11.30am-4pm in the Farringdon area.
+We are based partially in Brighton, but are available by appointment at our London showroom in Hatton Garden every Wednesday.